Peter-Varga08/NLP/README.md

 ## Description
 This repository contains the code used for the report *Comparing Statistical and Machine Learning Approaches to Identify Post-Editors from Logging and Linguistics Features: an Investigative Stylometry Study*.
 This report was written for the final project of the course *Natural Language Processing* at the University of Groningen.

-[Maybe something about the different models and how we divided these in several folders]
+The models are contained in the folders *IT_BERT, NeuralNetwork* and *Statistical_and_ML_models*.
+The linguistic features that we extracted are in *Linguistic_features*, accompanied by a legend with a more detailed description of the features.

 #### Data

-[Provide information on the dataset here (e.g. why we do not include it in the repository and add an external link to the official page on HuggingFace]
+Since the data set is currently not yet publicly available, we do not provide it in this repository.
+Its full description can be found on its [Huggingface Dataset card](https://huggingface.co/datasets/GroNLP/ik-nlp-22_pestyle)

 ## Installation

 1. Install dependencies with `pip install -r requirements.txt`